OR WAIT 15 SECS

 Whether its the low temperature and humidity facilitating the spread of viruses, or the fact that people spend more time cooped up together indoors, winter is the season for colds and flu.
-Experts at the
+Experts at the University of Alabama at Birmingham (UAB) School of Optometry advise those who catch a virus to avoid wearing contact lenses.

 Many people dont realize that their eyes function differently when theyre sick, said William Joe Benjamin, PhD, professor of optometry at UAB.
 Tear production is altered, and eyes tend to get very dry.
 People may develop pink eye, conjunctivitis or other eye infections.
 The cornea can swell.
 Contacts can aggravate these symptoms.